-Thus, we adopt in the proposed minimization problem ($\ref{min-problem}$) the re-weighted $\ell_{2,1}$ norm as a better penalty function for joint sparsity, and is defined as the re-weighted $\ell_{1}$ norm of the vector whose components are the $\ell_{2}$ norms of the rows of $\bm{X}$; $\| \bm{{X}} \|_{\bar{\omega},2,1} = {\sum_{n=1}^N \bar{\omega}_n ~\| \bs{x}_n \|_{2}},$ where $\bar{\omega}_n \geq 0$ is the weight associated with the row $\bs{x}_n$.
-The weights are updated iteratively ensuring that after several re-weights rows with significant energy in $\ell_2$ sense are associated with small weights and rows with low $\ell_2$ norm - typically corresponding to channel decorrelated noise - are associated with large weights, and hence will be largely penalized leaving only a minimum number of non-zero rows.
+Thus, we adopt in the proposed minimization problem ($\ref{min-problem}$) the re-weighted $\ell_{2,1}$ norm as a better penalty function for joint sparsity.
+The weights $\{ {\bar{\omega}_n} \}_{\forall n \in \mc{C}_N}$ are updated iteratively ensuring that after several re-weights rows with significant energy in $\ell_2$ sense are associated with small weights and rows with low $\ell_2$ norm - typically corresponding to channel decorrelated noise - are associated with large weights, and hence will be largely penalized leaving only a minimum number of non-zero rows.
 By doing so, we promote joint sparsity in $\ell_0$ sense.
-On a further note, the joint sparsity is enforced in a concatenation of nine orthogonal bases.
-These are the Dirac basis and the first eight Daubechies wavelet dictionaries; $\bs{\Psi} = (\bs{\Psi}_1,\cdots,\bs{\Psi}_D)$.
-The adopted dictionary has been already leveraged to promote average sparsity in multiple bases in the context of the Sparsity Averaging Re-weighted Analysis approach (SARA) \citep{carrillo2012}.
-SARA has been shown to be suitable for RI image reconstruction on both synthetic and real data \citep{carrillo2012, carrillo2014, onose2016, onose2017, abdulaziz2016, abdulaziz2017, pratley2017, dabbech2018}.
+The considered average sparsity dictionary $\bs{\Psi}^\dagger \in \mathbb{R}^{R \times N}$ is a concatenation of the Dirac basis and the first eight Daubechies wavelet dictionaries; $\bs{\Psi}^\dagger = {(\bs{\Psi}_1,\cdots,\bs{\Psi}_D)}^\dagger$ \citep{carrillo2012, carrillo2014, onose2016, onose2017, abdulaziz2016, abdulaziz2017, pratley2017, dabbech2018}.